golemfactory/golem-docs/src/pages/docs/creators/golem-workers/index.md

 ## How this documentation is organized

-- [Getting started](/docs/creators/golem-workers/getting-started) explains how to install and run Golem-Worker service
+- [Getting started](/docs/creators/golem-workers/getting-started) explains how to install and run Golem-Workers service
 - [Basic concepts](/docs/creators/golem-workers/basic-concepts) explains the ideas behind Golem-Workers
 - [create-node endpoint](/docs/creators/golem-workers/create-node) explains how to rent workers with Golem-Workers
-- [Stable Diffusion example](/docs/creators/golem-workers/sd-example) step by step tutorial of renting a node and using it for Stable Diffusion
+- [Stable Diffusion example](/docs/creators/golem-workers/sd-example) step-by-step tutorial of renting a node and using it for Stable Diffusion